DarrylSimpson/Code-Quiz/README.md

 * WHEN you answer a question
 * THEN another question will appear
 * IF you answer a question wrong
-* THEN time is subtracted from the timer clock and youll be directed to the next question
+* THEN time in the amount of 5 seconds, is subtracted from the timer clock and youll be directed to the next question
 * WHEN all questions have been answered or the timer hits "0"
 * THEN the game is over

 * Once the game is over you will be presented with a screen to save your score with your initials
+* WHEN you click "TRY AGAIN"
+* THEN you will be able to run through the quiz again and save another score, and have it be saved to local storage

 ## Code I Used